tsume82/Influence-Maximization/README.md

 * src_OLD: old source code in case it comes at hand
 * tests: some tests needed to check whether some implemented functions behave properly
 * experiments: subrepository containing inputs and outputs of each experimental setup
-* datasets: contains script to run to download datasets
+* datasets: contains script that downloads datasets

 The src module contains the following submodules: